 Critique of a Quantitative Study

 Critical writing is one of the most commonly used papers among the students.
-This paper was written by professionals of Essay Lab writing service for request “Write my essay“
+This paper was written by professionals of Essay Lab writing service for request “write my essay for me online“

 In “Interrelations of behavioral, emotional, and cognitive school engagement in high school students.
 Journal of Youth and Adolescence” Li, & Lerner claim that the behavioral, cognitive, and emotional engagement are related in regards to how adolescents perform in school.
 Li & Lerner continues to state that these three aspects tend to influence each other in regards to time.
 As a two year researcher, I ought to state that I find Li, & Lerner opinions intelligent, compelling, and perhaps most notably well worth following.

 Li, & Lerner use of behavioral, cognitive, and emotional aspects denotes how effective and important they are to the engagement of adolescents in schools.
 In their first point, Li, & Lerner state that emotional aspects tends to affect behavioral aspects, as well as cognitive aspects and thus these aspects tend to affect each other.
 This implies that emotional aspects leads to behavioral aspects, which in turn leads to cognitive aspects, but the vice versa has not been fully researched.
 Li & Lerner argue that the combination of these three aspects poses a great influence on an adolescent engagement in school.